joachimvenaas/gbzbatterymonitor/README.md

 # Installation

 ## Hardware part
-1. Buy a MCP3008 and some resistors suitable for this project, you can calculate resistor value here http://www.raltron.com/cust/tools/voltage_divider.asp, Vin = 4.2V and Vout needs to be maximum 3.3V
+1. Buy a MCP3008 and some resistors suitable for this project, you can calculate resistor value here: [voltage divider calculator](http://www.raltron.com/cust/tools/voltage_divider.asp), Vin = 4.2V and Vout needs to be maximum 3.3V

 ## Software part
 1. Install [Raspidmx (pngview)](https://github.com/AndrewFromMelbourne/raspidmx/) and compile it by using `make`